pippinsplugins/Comments-Not-Replied-To/README.txt

 1. The updated 'Comments Dashboard' showing the new columns with the 'Missing Comments' and their status

 == Changelog ==

+= 1.0.1 =
+* Removing a duplicate installation instruction in the README
+* Adding a plugin header image
+* Adding a constant definition for the plugin version

 = 1.0 =
 * Initial release